Updated: 6 days ago

 "Based on a comparison of Crunchbase data, the UK, France, and Germany, (...)
 Spain, while still the smallest in absolute terms, experienced the fastest growth in number of B2B SaaS deals per annum, mainly driven by early stage rounds."

 One of the quoted experts in the same post expresses:

 "“Up until now, Spain has not produced a big software company.
 The market still needs to prove itself.
 Now to 5 years from now, we expect a B2B SaaS explosion.”

 International VC's stand for 57% of investment volume in 2019

 "Foreign investment funds continue to bet on Spain and have an increasingly relevant presence", it says in the mentioned report "Tendencias de inversión en España en 2019".

 It underlines the continued value-add in terms of actual volume brought in to Spain by international investors, paving an easier way for Spanish startup founders to raise bigger series B and C rounds in the future, without having to fly around the world fund-raising.

-"Although they participate only in 15.6% of operations, they account for more than 56.8% of the investment volume in Spain.
-This type of funds participate in Series B and C operations, i.e. between $5M and 20M."
+"Although they participate only in 15.6% of operations, they account for 56.8% of the investment volume in Spain.
+These type of funds participate in Series B and C operations, i.e. between $5M and 20M."